aloisdg/conkymetroclockext/README.md

 =====================

 Conky Metro Clock Ext is a rewrite of the Conky Metro Clock.
-I decided to remake it to be closer to the version of WIndows 8.
+I decided to remake it to be closer to the version of Windows 8.
 I hope you will enjoy it.

 My work is based on the [Conky Metro Clock](http://satya164.deviantart.com/ar\